 - Christian counseling

-It is supremely important to remember that ALL of the 2nd through last items on this list are subordinate to the first one.
+It is supremely important to remember that ALL of the second through last items on this list are subordinate to the first one.
 The Word of God is our gold-standard for divine revelation and anything directed at us through the other mechanisms listed must first pass the litmus test of “is this scriptural?”
 And not only scriptural in general, but consistent with what we see Jesus doing/saying/etc. God’s Word is also the yardstick against which we measure all the concepts we encounter in the marketplace of ideas and ideologies.

 In other words, some wacko terrorist-type cannot biblically justify going around setting off bombs to punish the “wicked” simply because he found a verse in the OT where God commanded someone to use capital punishment on a person or city.
 Why?
 Because nowhere in the Gospels do we see Jesus handing out judgement for sin by killing people.

 I’m going to stop at this point because many books have been written by many excellent Christian authors on the topic of “how to hear from God” and I don’t have the time, space, desire, or leading to reinvent their wheels here.

 I’ve just hit the high points to illustrate the main focus of this article and that is that God not only speaks, but He is always speaking to everyone — Christian and non-Christian alike — whether they choose to hear Him or not.

 If you profess to be a believer and God isn’t speaking to you, that leaves three alternatives, none of them good, but all of them curable.
 Either you are: